Highlighting Your Health: Make avoiding falls part of autumn plans

 They are the second leading cause of unintentional injury death for North Carolinians of all ages, and in every year from 1999 to 2019, the No. 1 cause of injury death for individuals 65 and older.
 According to the National Institute on Aging, ever year 30 percent of people over the age of 65 will sustain a fall, of which 10 percent will result in serious injury.

-“There are several classes of medications that can cause an increased risk of falls, and though they can have an effect on patients of all ages, they can especially impact seniors age 65 and older,” Conrad Kirby, adult nurse practitioner with Vidant Internal Medicine said.
+“There are medications that can increase the risk of falls, and though they can have an effect on patients of all ages, they can especially impact seniors age 65 and older,” Conrad Kirby, adult nurse practitioner with Vidant Internal Medicine said.

-Prescription medications, as well as some over-the-counter medications including antihistamines and supplements can cause dizziness, sedation and confusion, which could lead to a fall.
+Prescription medications, as well as some over-the-counter medications including antihistamines and supplements can cause dizziness, sedation and confusion, which could cause a fall.
 It is important to talk to your provider about the medications you take and what side effects could impact your balance and awareness.

 - Clear pathways